 It’s never fun to arrive in a city and realize you’ve packed inappropriately for the weather.
 Dark Sky gives you hyper-local weather, radar, and storm alerts that will save you from any packing slip-ups.
 Using GPS, the app can create forecasts for your precise location or future locations and give you down-to-the-minute alerts before it starts raining.
 You can even create your own custom notifications covering the next 24 hours for things like temperature, wind, precipitation, and more.
 It also might be the world’s chicest weather app.

 Traveling internationally?
-If you don’t want to rack up international data and roaming charges while you’re outside of your native borders, but you don’t want to lug around a heavy paper guidebook or cumbersome map, City Maps 2Go is for you.
-The app lets you save comprehensive, detailed street maps of whatever city you’re visiting—which you can both bookmark and annotate—and it gives you guides and destination suggestions, all without an Internet connection.
+If you’re looking to avoid international data and roaming charges while you’re outside of your native borders but don’t want to lug around a heavy paper guidebook or cumbersome map, City Maps 2Go is for you.
+One of the best travel apps you can find, this tool lets you save comprehensive, detailed street maps of whatever city you’re visiting—which you can both bookmark and annotate—and gives you guides and destination suggestions, all without an internet connection.
 Genius.

-Traveling is all about making discoveries, but given all the costs that go into a trip, you can feel very slighted if you wind up spending all your time in a tourist trap or blowing a day’s work in a lackluster restaurant.
+Traveling is all about making discoveries, but given all the costs that go into a trip, you can easily end up feeling slighted if you wind up spending all your time in a tourist trap or blowing a day’s work in a lackluster restaurant.
 A new app in private beta, Spot is here to change that, helping users find “the best places in the world.”
 The app delivers smart and personalized recommendations for restaurants, bars, shops, and hotels based on experts.
 Get excited for a trip you won’t stop raving about.

 Let’s be honest: Half the fun of traveling is eating, isn’t it?
 It’s also pretty great when you can get a local, insider’s experience.
 That’s why we love Off the Menu, which unveils a list of secret menu items at restaurants, bars, and cafés in 16 cities across the U.S. and Canada.
-It covers everything from fast-food spots like In-N-Out to fine dining establishments like Spago.
-Talk about earning some local cred, fast.
+It covers everything from fast-food spots like In-N-Out to fine dining establishments like Spago, making it one of the best travel apps for avid foodies.
+We’re all about earning some local cred fast.